luminize/machinekit-docs/README.md

 # Machinekit Documentation

-Open index.asciidoc to start your browsing of the documentation
+Open [index.md](index.md) to start your browsing of the documentation